 The Aerospace Education Excellence (AEX) Award Program was designed to integrate the aerospace theme in a cross-curricular manner in K-12 classrooms and/or museums and youth organizations across America.
 CAP provides a variety of free AEX-appropriate educational materials to conduct this program.

-Ø Upon completion of six AEX activities (free AEX books provided) and one 2-hour event, any classroom teacher, CAP leader, JROTC instructor, museum youth outreach coordinator, or youth organization leader will receive a beautiful AEX plaque and certificates for all educators and youth involved.
+- Upon completion of six AEX activities (free AEX books provided) and one 2-hour event, any classroom teacher, CAP leader, JROTC instructor, museum youth outreach coordinator, or youth organization leader will receive AEX certificates for all educators and youth involved.

 AEX PROGRAM REQUIREMENTS: